 How did that happen?

-Today I am a certified MAR Technician and have trained my black Labrador retriever Mandy to find missing cats.
-While I am still training Mandy in trailing dog work and she is not yet certified by MPP, we are available for hire to help find missing cats and/or offer phone consultations regarding missing dogs and cats.
+I went on to become a certified MAR Technician and trained my black Labrador retriever Mandy to find missing cats.
+Mandy recently passed away, so currently I am not conducting physical searches, but I offer phone consultations regarding missing dogs and cats.

 • Persistence.
 Lost and missing pets may be recovered weeks or even months after their disappearance.
 Keep up your search efforts!